-Pending further discussion and direction by the Joint Services Steering Committee and Council, staff are reluctant to suggest that any increase in cost, as a result of enhanced levels of service, can be included in the 2019 Draft Budget within the all-inclusive increase and recommend it be placed 'Below-the-Line'.
+In any event, City staff are reluctant to suggest that any increase in cost as a result of enhanced levels of service can be included in the 2019 Draft Budget within the all-inclusive increase and recommend it be placed 'Below- the-Line' for presentation in the 2019 Draft Operating Budget.

 There is a Paramedics Reserve in the amount of \$805,426 that could help phase in any increase.